armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-5.md

 authCallback_events[12]
 {% endhighlight %}

-Now we can get all AuthEvents for block 0 to 13000.
+Now all AuthEvents for block 0 to 13000 can be retrieved.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_5/ransom_otps.png)